👉

 9. Deliver the particular prepared document by way of electronic mail or facsimile, art print it out or perhaps reduce the gadget.

-In this presentation we will take a look at our quarterly payroll form a form at 9:41 after our first quarter of operations first quarter of payroll which is actually the third quarter of the year because we started with in the third quarter of the year within QuickBooks for more accounting information and accounting courses visit our website at accounting instruction dot info here we are on the home page we've got the open windows open we can open the open windows by going to the view drop down and selecting the open windows list we're gonna go to our primary report here to see where these numbers come from within the payroll so we're gonna go to it reports drop down and go to employee and payroll and take a look at the summary or the payroll summary report payroll summary report and we'll take a look at the third quarter this is the first quarters that we started entering data which is the third quarter and remember it quarters 12 months divided by 3 button divided by 4 quarters gives us three quarter three months for a quarter in other words one more time there's 12 months in a year divided by 4 per quarter it gives us three months per quarter so Jan you've every March is the first quarter April May June second quarter July August September third quarter that's the month we're on that's the quarter were on because that's when we started entering data so we're gonna enter this data in a 701 21 and again our first payroll was until August but we'll just enter the full quarter here and then we're gonna say October let's say September 30th 21 so seven one two seven thirty that's going to be July through...
+In this presentation, we will take a look at our quarterly payroll form.
+We are looking at it at 9:41 after our first quarter of operations.
+The first quarter of payroll is actually the third quarter of the year because we started in the third quarter of the year within QuickBooks.
+For more accounting information and accounting courses, visit our website at accountinginstruction.info.
+Here we are on the home page.
+We've got the open windows open.
+We can open the open windows by going to the view drop-down and selecting the open windows list.
+We're going to go to our primary report to see where these numbers come from within the payroll.
+So, we're going to go to the reports drop-down and go to employee and payroll and take a look at the summary or the payroll summary report.
+We'll take a look at the third quarter.
+This is the first quarter that we started entering data, which is the third quarter.
+Remember, there are 12 months divided by 3 quarters, which gives us three months for a quarter.
+In other words, one more time, there are 12 months in a year divided by 4 quarters, which gives us three months per quarter.
+So, January through March is the first quarter, April through June is the second quarter, and July through September is the third quarter.
+That's the month we're on, that's the quarter we're on because that's when we started entering data.
+So, we're going to enter this data in as 7/1/21 and again, our first payroll was until August, but we'll just enter the full quarter here.
+And then, we're going to say October 1 through September 30, 2021.
+If we scroll all the way to the right, it's giving us the information by employee.
+Here, it's going to...